stashed/docs/docs/guides/latest/volumes/pvc.md

 ## Restore

 This section will show you how to restore the backed up data inside a stand-alone PVC using stash.
-Here, we will restore the data we have backed up in the previous section.
+Here, we are going to restore the data we have backed up in the previous section.

 **Simulate Disaster:**